A doctor's dream

 “It is difficult to be here – my children are alone in the village now,” she adds.

-Dr Hélène observers the treatment from afar.
+Dr Hélène observes the treatment from afar.
 The sun has set and she is tired after a long day.

-“NECT is extremely effective, but it is so hard to administer night and day – its also hard for these families,” Dr Hélène says as her team administers the drugs.
+“NECT is extremely effective, but it's so hard to administer night and day – it's also hard for these families,” Dr Hélène says as her team administers the drugs.
 “Fexinidazole will be a great improvement.”

 DNDi's clinical trials were conducted in 10 sites in the DRC and Central African Republic